morph-l2/morph-doc/docs/quick-start/morph-zoo/morph-zoo-season-2/1-rules-for-season2-the-great-token-migration.md

 ### Bridging Rules:

+1. For Season 2, participants earn points when using the **official bridge** or **Orbiter Finance**.
+No other bridging methods or platforms are eligible for scoring at this time.

-1. Currently, the bridges available for use in Season 2 are the official bridge and Orbiter Finance.
-The official bridge can be accessed on the main page's right side.
-Orbiter Finance can be accessed by clicking the banner on the left.
-We plan on collaborating with additional bridges in the future.
+- The **official bridge** can be accessed on the main page's right side.
+- **Orbiter Finance** can be accessed by clicking the banner on the left.
-2. Your score is not determined by the bridge you select, but solely by the number of tokens you bridge and how long you hold these on Morph Mainnet.

-3. The assets you can bridge in Season 2 include:
+2. The assets you can bridge in Season 2 include:
 - ETH, wETH, USDC, and USDT on the official bridge.
 - ETH on Orbiter Finance.
 - ETH directly withdraws from the crypto exchange to Morph.